Enforce AI policy.

 • Canadian-hosted infrastructure

 30 days.
 Written criteria.
-No ambiguity at day thirty.

 Ready to see what Mandate produces